abdullahAlzaben/ADT-List-java-data-structure/README.md

 # ADT-List-java-data-structure
-ADT list assignment in data structure  (king saud university college of computer and information sciences) **check the pdf file to have more understand**
+ADT list assignment in data structure  (king saud university college of computer and information sciences) <br>
+**check the pdf file to have more understand**